FAQ

 Q. Do you give medications/insulin injections/subcutaneous fluids?

-A. Please see the Special Needs page for information.
+A. Yes.
+Please see the Special Needs section below for details.

 Q. What happens if my cat needs veterinary care?